Quick Summary

 The canals of Venice may have been radiating a musty aroma, but I was a sweet-smelling blossom by comparison as I traipsed around the country, all thanks to Bend Soap

-Browse the Bend Soap collection of natural deodorants and sound off with your favorite in the comments!
+Browse the best all natural deodorant collection from Bend Soap and sound off with your favorite in the comments!

 1 comment